williamyeny/williamyeny.github.io/_posts/2024-10-20-psilocybin-degradation.md

 ![Plastic permeability table (http://dx.doi.org/10.1007/s12393-011-9034-8)](/assets/plastic-permeability.png)

-Since we're looking to minimize oxygen and water vapor, this is pretty important.
+Since we're looking to minimize oxygen and water vapor, limiting permeability is important.
 This is why you never want to store mushrooms in Ziploc bags, because those bags are made of LDPE, a relatively permeable material.
 Instead, use glass, which has negigible amount of gas permeability.

 Assuming you're now using glass containers and silica gel packets, the last thing to ensure is that you keep the mushrooms out of heat and light.
-Heat and UV are sort of universal reaction catalysts, so find a cool, dark place.
+Heat and UV of universal reaction catalysts, so find a cool, dark place.

 # But... what about the freezer?